PatriceVignola/dot-model-2-obj/README.md

 Transcode .model 3D files to .obj in JavaScript.

-`model` is a binary format used by Apple in the [GLEssentials sample](https://developer.apple.com/library/content/samplecode/GLEssentials/Introduction/Intro.html) that they released for [WWDC](https://developer.apple.com/wwdc/) 2010.
+`model` is a binary format used by Apple in WWDC 2010's [GLEssentials sample](https://developer.apple.com/library/content/samplecode/GLEssentials/Introduction/Intro.html).

-The loader was originally made to help with the conversion of the GLEssentials [demon.model](https://github.com/PatriceVignola/load-dot-model/blob/master/models/demon.model) file to other file formats (e.g. obj) in order to have consistent examples for [react-native-gl-model-view](https://github.com/rastapasta/react-native-gl-model-view).

-load-dot-model can be used in pure JavaScript applications runnable directly in the browser, as well as any ES5 and ES6 applications ([Node.js](https://nodejs.org/), [React](https://reactjs.org/), [React Native](https://facebook.github.io/react-native/), [React Native Web](https://github.com/necolas/react-native-web), etc).
+dot-model-2-obj can be used in pure JavaScript applications runnable directly in the browser, as well as any ES5 and ES6 applications ([Node.js](https://nodejs.org/), [React](https://reactjs.org/), [React Native](https://facebook.github.io/react-native/), [React Native Web](https://github.com/necolas/react-native-web), etc).

 ## Getting Started